KKoovalsky/devii/md/blog/cross_compile_arm_cortex_with_clang_and_arm_gnu_gcc.md

 As you can see I have introduced an `LLVM_TOOLCHAIN_PATH` variable, which is not set at this stage, so most probably we have to provide it somewhere else.

-This is a bit offtopic, but quite a necessary issue - the dependencies.
+This is a bit off-topic, but quite a necessary issue - the dependencies.
 We could provide the `LLVM_TOOLCHAIN_PATH` in two ways:

-* download it "by hand" and call cmake with `LLVM_TOOLCHAIN_PATH` set to the downloaded path:
+* Download it "by hand" and call CMake with `LLVM_TOOLCHAIN_PATH` set to the downloaded path:

 ```
 # Download the LLVM+Clang toolchain under path: path/to/llvm+clang
 cmake -DLLVM_TOOLCHAIN_PATH=path/to/llvm+clang path/to/source/dir
 ```

-* download it automatically and set the `LLVM_TOOLCHAIN_PATH` from the top-level CMake file, using `FetchContent` module.
+* Download it automatically and set the `LLVM_TOOLCHAIN_PATH` from the top-level CMake file, using `FetchContent` module.

 I prefer much more the second approach.
 Let me explain why.